 - Less parent-child interactions and child play

 As early as 6 months old, my daughter Madi was drawn to screens and electronics.
 The remote control, our mobile phones, and especially the television were favourites.
-I found myself upset with relatives who would show her YouTube videos on their phones.
+I found myself upset with relatives (mainly my mom) who would show her YouTube videos on their phones.

 By the time Madi was 15 months old, I was letting her watch shows or YouTube for about an hour a day.
 She would laugh at the funny parts, and jump when characters jump on screen.